tigoe/display-examples/OLED_Examples/readme.md

 * [128x56 Transparent OLED Display](https://www.crystalfontz.com/product/cfal12856a00151b-128x56-transparent-oled-screen) - uses  SSD1309 driver.
 Works with u8g2 library and OLED breakout board below.
 * [OLED Breakout Board](https://www.crystalfontz.com/product/cfa10105-oled-breakout-board).
 Works with some of Crystalfontz' displays, but not the round ones.

-### Pin Connections
+The Crystalfontz boards tend to default to the SPI interface.
 See the [SPI connections](../readme.md#spi-connections) section of the main page of this repository for a list of typical pin connections.

 ## Libraries
 Despite having the same driver, not all of these displays interoprate with all libraries.
 [Adafruit's SSD1306 library](https://github.com/adafruit/Adafruit_SSD1306) works well with all the 128x64 and 128x32 displays that I've tried, but not with ones that have other resolutions, like the Sparkfun Micro OLED, which has a 64x48 resolution.